-On the whole, 20% of UK adults sign their name so infrequently nowadays that they admit to not being able to produce a consistent signature.
+Overall, 20% of UK adults sign their name so infrequently nowadays that they admit to being unable to produce a consistent signature.

 Younger people are even less inclined to bother.

 21% of those aged 18-24 say they don’t have a consistent way of signing their name, and 15% can’t remember the last time they had to do it.

 Over-55's are a little different and may be responsible for keeping the written signature alive for a while yet.

 84% of over-55s say they still have a consistent signature, but even among a demographic that grew up with written signatures as the standard, 7% can’t remember the last time they used theirs.
 Regular signature use is 20% lower among those under-55s compared to those over-55s.

 According to the study, deliveries account for 41% of all signatures, while parenting-related paperwork such as school consent forms and homework diaries account for 10%.